wanglin2/mind-map-docs/src/en/plugins/excel.md

 # Excel chargeable plugin

+> Current Latest Version: v1.0.1
+>
+> Changelog:
+>
+> v1.0.1:
+>
+> 1.When exporting a node to Excel with mathematical formulas, only the formula source code is retained;

 This plugin can be used to import and export Excel software in .xlsx file format.

 You can experience it in the online version.